Black Marxism

 Black Marxism: The Making of the Black Radical Tradition, first published in 1983, again in 2000 and a third edition in 2020, is a book written by the scholar Cedric Robinson.
 Influenced by many African-American and Black economists and radical thinkers of the 19th century, Robinson creates a historical-critical analysis of Marxism and the Eurocentric tradition from which it evolved.
-The book does not build from nor reiterate Marxist thought, but rather introduces racial analysis to the Marxist tradition.
+The primary theories outlined in Black Marxism are racial capitalism and the Black radical tradition.

 Synopsis

 Black Marxism is separated into three parts, the first being, “The Emergence and Limitations of European Radicalism;” the second, “The Roots of Black Radicalism;” and the third, “Black Radicalism and Marxist Theory.”
 This can be read as a dialectical triad, thesis-antithesis-synthesis, demonstrating Robinson's effort to use a type of dialectical and historical materialist critique of earlier trends and strands of Marxian theory.
 The text combines notions from Western Marxist writers like Lukacs, in particular the theory of reification as applied to racialism and racism as related to capitalist relations within the Triangle Trade, with insights offered by Foucauldian insights and standpoint epistemology.

 Through these sections, Robinson critiques Marxism and its reliance on determinism.
-The primary theories which result from Black Marxism are racial capitalism and the Black radical tradition.

 The book begins by introducing the theory of racial capitalism, the process of deriving social and economic value from the racial identity of another person predicated upon reification of a set of human phenotype features, Blackness, as a marker for commodification within the matrix of slavery.
 Robinson develops this term to correct what he thinks led Karl Marx and Friedrich Engels to mistakenly believe that European bourgeois society would rationalize social relations.
-Robinson says that “As a material force… racialism would inevitably permeate the social structures emergent from capitalism.
-I have used the term ‘racial capitalism’ to refer ... to the subsequent structure as a historical agency.”
+Robinson says that as a material force… racialism would inevitably permeate the social structures emergent from capitalism.
+He used the term ‘racial capitalism’ to refer ... to the subsequent structure as a historical agency.
 He argues that all capitalism is structured by ‘racialism’ and produces inequalities among groups.
 Thus, all capitalism should be recognized as racial capitalism.

-In addition to theorizing on racial capitalism, Black Marxism aims to elucidate the Black radical tradition of the past, present, and future.
-Robinson recounts several acts of resistance, from seventeenth-century maroon communities in the Americas to twentieth-century national liberation struggles, looking to scholars W. E. B. Du Bois, Richard Wright, and C. L. R. James to exemplify the tradition.
+In addition, Black Marxism aims to elucidate the Black radical tradition of the past, present, and future.
+Robinson recounts several acts of resistance, from seventeenth-century maroon communities in the Americas to twentieth-century national liberation struggles, discussing W. E. B. Du Bois, Richard Wright, and C. L. R. James as exemplifying the tradition.